glopzel/bookos-auth/README.md

 # Book Track - Bookos

-i made a crud app a while ago, this is the same but has a different architecture and has some nice styling and authentication.
+I made a crud app a while ago (bookos or chewbookos), this is the same but has a different architecture and has some nice styling and authentication.

 ## Preview